 According to one study done by Planta Med, they found that one of the plant’s compounds known as “fragarine” helps to tone, tighten, and prep the pelvic muscles, including your uterus, which in turn can help with a shorten labor and possibly reduce interventions.

-Although there are various studies showing the possibilities that red raspberry leaf tea can be beneficial when consumed in the 2nd & 3rd trimester of pregnancy, there still isn’t enough evidence to 100% lean towards a definitive conclusion.
+Although various studies are showing the possibilities that red raspberry leaf tea can be beneficial when consumed in the 2nd & 3rd trimester of pregnancy, there still isn’t enough evidence to 100% lean towards a definitive conclusion.

 However, the American Pregnancy Association DOES, in fact, list red raspberry leaf tea as a ‘beneficial herbal tea’ to consume throughout pregnancy, so it might be worth a shot!